 2. Always be present.

 The life of a working actor is unlike any other: no regular hours; finding yourself in brand new situations with new people you need to trust overnight; long days and nights; physical and emotional pressure.
 Sometimes you are flush, other times it can be very lean.
 You work with big personalities and lots of people who may be a little more insecure than you are used to.

-There are many ways to escape some of the anxiety this may cause you, but using coping mechanisms that keep you from being present are detrimental to your career in the short and long term.
-As an actor you need to always be present in your work for your performative moments to be organic and believable.
-As a person, if you live a life filled with escapes, it can quickly turn into a slippery slope that keeps you from genuine relationships, financial stability, and long term professional and personal success.
+There are many ways to escape some of the anxiety this may cause you, but using coping mechanisms that keep you from being present is detrimental to your career in the short and long term.
+As an actor, you need to always be present in your work for your performative moments to be organic and believable.
+As a person, if you live a life filled with escapes, it can quickly turn into a slippery slope that keeps you from genuine relationships, financial stability, and long-term professional and personal success.